Florence with its museums, palaces, and churches hosts some of the most important artistic treasures in the world ⚜️.

 The construction of Santa Maria del Fiore was a vast project that lasted about 170 years 😱.

-While regarding the Dome, this was made up of two ogival-shaped caps connected to each other and has a characteristic egg shape, made without the use of scaffolding.
+While regarding the Dome, was made up of two ogival-shaped caps connected to each other and has a characteristic egg shape, made without the use of scaffolding.

 The lantern with a cone-shaped cover and the golden copper ball with the cross, containing sacred relics, stand out on the dome.